nextflow-io/nextflow/docs/azure.md

 In the above snippet, replace `<name>` with the name of your Azure node pool.

-See the {ref}`Azure configuration <config-azure>` section and the [Azure Batch nodes](https://docs.microsoft.com/en-us/azure/batch/batch-linux-nodes) documentation for more details.
+See the [Azure configuration ](config-azure) section and the [Azure Batch nodes](https://docs.microsoft.com/en-us/azure/batch/batch-linux-nodes) documentation for more details.

 ### Private container registry

-:::{versionadded} 21.05.0-edge
+:::info[Version added: 21.05.0-edge]
 :::

 A private container registry for Docker images can be specified as follows: